nbruso/ops-reading-notes/ops201d14-readingnotes13.md

 Analyze how cloud virtualization can promote equitable access to technology resources across diverse populations.
 How can this technology bridge cultural gaps and empower underserved communities?

+Cloud virtualization can help make IT resources less expensive so it may be accessible to more people.
+It also supports collaboration which can accelerate innovation.
+Finally, it can also help to provide more access to education and training making IT resources more available to more people that might not traditional have access to these resources.

 source: https://www.joe0.com/2017/06/11/importance-of-virtualization-in-the-amazon-ec2-cloud/